a6h15hek/a6h15hek/blogs/microapp.md

 type: blog
 published_on: 05 October 2024
 title: Building a MicroApp
 description: Micro application with its own independent repository, backend, frontend, and deployments.
-It is designed and developed specifically to create small UIs in the form of widgets, plugins, or components that can be integrated into larger applications.
+It is designed and developed specifically to create small UIs in the form of widgets, plugins, or components that can be integrated into larger applications
-keywords: microservice, microfrontend, microapp
+keywords: time, space, thetimemachine
 draft: true
 ---

 # Building a MicroApp